 The starting concentration used for the migration modelling is the concentration of the surrogate contaminants at the end of the decontamination process, prior to entering of the material into the die.
 These can be calculated using the decontamination efficiencies of the challenge tests.
-By using the decontamination efficiencies reported in Table 5 above and normalizing the content of the surrogate contaminants to an initial concentration of 300 mg/kg, the results reported in Table 6 are obtained.
+By using the decontamination efficiencies of the challenge tests.
+By using the decontaminants to an initial concentration of 300 mg/kg, the results reported in Table 6 are obtained.
 Using a 100 times higher initial concentration of surrogates than the 3 mg/kg contaminant concentration that EFSA assumes to be present in post-consumer food contact PET waste, allows to use a migration limit of 15 μ g/kg instead of 0.15 μ g/kg as a benchmark.

 RESIDUE CONCENTRATION OF SURROGATE CONTAMINANTS mg/kg

-Configurations X1, X2, W Configuration Y1, Y
+Configurations X1, X2, W Configuration Y1, Y2

-Ref: annex 2 Ref: annex 3
+Ref: Annex 2 Ref: Annex 3

 toluene 7.5 17.1

 chloro benzene 8.1 20.7

-chloroform 21.9
+chloroform 21.9 /

 methyl salicylate 18.6 13.8

 phenyl cyclohexane 16.8 23.7

 benzophenone 37.5 103.8

 methyl stearate 32.1 87.3